How to Bank a Fire, Block Wind, & Get Piping Hot Coals & Ashes

 Shovel: A shovel determines the size of your fire since we're going to dig into the ground a bit and clear out brush from the area.
-A small hand shovel will simply increase the time it takes to prepare the spot, but is more convenient to carry around.
+Small hand types of shovels will simply increase the time it takes to prepare the spot, but is more convenient to carry around than big ones.

 How to Bank a Fire in 6 Steps

 Now that you have your equipment ready, here are the steps for getting it done.
 Study them well and you'll never forget how to bank a fire for the night.

 What we're assuming here is that you've cleared the area of dry brush, pine needles, and leaves, and perhaps even dug a slight pit to help contain your fire.
 Your fire has been burning and you're ready to start banking coals.

 This means ensuring that the fire isn’t blazing.
 It’s died down enough to have created hot embers and ash.
 You're mainly looking for embers but you want to keep the ash around too.
 If the timing is lucky, you won't have any visible flames left either.

 This is where your fire poker comes in handy.
 Using your poker or pick, separate the ash and coals by moving the ash to one side and coal to the other.
 There's nothing scientific here, nor do you have to be extremely meticulous.